In the following example, we will use the Component Library feature to include a developed component that uses an external API.

 For more information about this possibility, refer back to Custom components.

 To use the Component library feature, these steps are carried out:

 3. Creating the business rule which invokes the component.

 When developing a component for the .NET edition, you need to make sure that this component is compiled and works for the supported framework used by Bizagi.

-In Bizagi 11.x versions, the framework used in a .NET platform is version number 4.6.1 full.
+In Bizagi 11.x versions, the framework used in a .NET platform is version number 4.8.

-This may imply that if your component was being used in 10.x Bizagi versions (which used .NET version 4.0), you need to make sure that it is still compatible to run with the updated 4.6.1 full version.
+This may imply that if your component was being used in 10.x Bizagi versions (which used .NET version 4.0), you need to make sure that it is still compatible to run with the updated 4.8 version.

 We will illustrate this through a sample Credit Request Process.

 Notice that this is a simplified example, in which we will validate that the Applicant is not reported in a central Black List in the service task called “Verify Blacklist”.

 In this service task, we will create a business rules that accesses our developed component to make use of that given API.
 Through this API, we invoke a method that returns whether or not the applicant's id is listed in the Blacklist (true or false).